As a foreigner living in Tequisquiapan, will I have access to public healthcare? What is it like?

 - What should I pack when moving to Tequisquiapan?

-- What is life like in Tequisquiapan?
+- What are healthcare services like in Tequisquiapan?

 - What are medical services in Tequisquiapan like?